 Plunge into the Bimmah Sinkhole

 The Bimmah Sinkhole is arguably one of the most unique places to visit in Oman.
 This is a peculiar natural wonder that awaits in a relatively nondescript location in the middle of the hot, dusty Omani desert.

 The sinkhole, as the name suggests, is quite literally a hole in the ground.
 It boasts pools of translucent waters and an intricate network of underwater caverns and tunnels.

 The pool is 20m deep and is a popular spot among locals and tourists alike.
 Bimmah Sinkhole is shrouded in stories of magic and mystery.

 There are scientific explanations for the sinkhole.
 However, it is known locally as Hawaiyat Najm.
 This translates to “fallen star” in Arabic.

 As the name suggests, local legend has it that Bimmah Sinkhole was formed when a star fell out of the sky and formed a hole in the ground.
 Whether you believe the tale or not, it is a lot more interesting than the scientific explanation that it was formed by limestone erosion!

 Race Over Sand Dunes at the Wahiba Sands

 That fantasy becomes a reality in the Omani desert of Wahiba Sands.
 The dunes here extend over a length of more than 180 km.
-They span all the way from northern to southern Oman.
+They run all the way from northern to southern Oman.

-It’s possible to wild camp in the Wahiba Sands or opt to stay at a local Bedouin campsite.
+It’s possible to wild camp in the Wahiba Sands or to opt to stay at a local Bedouin campsite.
 There are few more magical Middle Eastern travel experiences than falling asleep beneath the twinkling stars in the heart of the desert.